Skip to content

 Performance Overhead

-Run benchmarks in your environment.
-Some tools add 2% latency, others add 10%.
-For latency-sensitive services, this matters.
-Waratek claims minimal overhead due to its virtualization-based architecture.
+Run benchmarks in your own environment.
+The range is wide: some tools add 2% latency, others hit 10%.
+If you're running latency-sensitive services, that gap matters a lot.
+Waratek claims minimal overhead thanks to its virtualization-based approach.

 3